Divorce Lawyer Arlington, VA

 What Are the Legal Grounds for Divorce in Arlington?

 In Arlington, VA, the law recognizes both fault-based and no-fault grounds for divorce.
 Fault-based grounds include adultery, cruelty, willful desertion or abandonment, and conviction of a felony with imprisonment for more than one year.
 For a no-fault divorce, the law requires couples to live separately for one year, or six months if they have no minor children and have a separation agreement in place.
-Understanding these grounds is crucial as they can impact various aspects of the divorce process, including alimony and asset distribution.
+Understanding the difference between separation and divorce is important as how you follow these guidelines can impact various aspects of the divorce process, including alimony and asset distribution.

 How Is Property Divided in a Divorce in Arlington?